Webictbyleo/fynejs/README.md

 ### Transitions (x-transition)

-Attach once on the element to define class names; defaults are provided.
+Attach once on the element to define class names; sensible defaults are provided and adapt to your configured prefix.

 ```html
 <style>